MicrosoftDocs/azure-docs/articles/confidential-computing/quick-create-portal.md

 > [!NOTE]
 > If you see a PuTTY security alert about the server's host key not being cached in the registry, choose from the following options.
 If you trust this host, select **Yes** to add the key to PuTTy's cache and continue connecting.
 If you want to carry on connecting just once, without adding the key to the cache, select **No**.
 If you don't trust this host, select **Cancel** to abandon the connection.

-## Install Azure DCAP Client for DC-series VMs
+## Install Azure DCAP Client

 > [!NOTE]
-> Trusted Hardware Identity Management (THIM) is a free Azure service that helps you manage the hardware identities of different Trusted Execution Environments (TEEs), including SGX.
+> Trusted Hardware Identity Management (THIM) is a free Azure service that helps you manage the hardware identities of different Trusted Execution Environments (TEEs).
 It fetches collateral from Intel Provisioning Certification Service (PCS) and caches it.
-The service also enforces minimum Trusted Compute Base (TCB) level as Azure security baseline, for attestation purposes.
+The service enforces a minimum Trusted Compute Base (TCB) level as Azure security baseline, for attestation purposes.

-DCsv3 and DCdsv3-series Azure VM users are recommended to install Azure DCAP client to interact with THIM and fetch TEE collateral for quote generation, during attestation process.
+DCsv2, DCsv3 and DCdsv3-series Azure VM users are recommended to install Azure DCAP client to interact with THIM and fetch TEE collateral for quote generation, during attestation process.
+To learn more about attestation, please refer to [Microsoft Azure Attestation](https://docs.microsoft.com/en-us/azure/attestation/overview) or [ECDSA Attestation](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions/attestation-services.html).

 ## Clean up resources